joachim-gassen/botex/docs/tutorials/exp_3llms.md

 ![Guesses by Round and Participants](../assets/images/tut_exp_3llms_fig1_guesses_by_round.png)

 As you can see, OpenAI's 4o model seems to make the best guesses in the first round, indicating that it might have a little bit of an edge in higher order beliefs.
-However, Google Gemini quickly picks up in later rounds and tend to be closer towards the correct 2/2 average towards the end.
-In comparison, Llama 3.1-8B Instruct guesses to high throughout.
+However, Google Gemini quickly picks up in later rounds and tend to be closer towards the correct 2/3 average towards the end.
+In comparison, Llama 3.1-8B Instruct guesses too high throughout.

 ![Payoff by Participants](../assets/images/tut_exp_3llms_fig2_payoffs.png)

 The second plot shows the mean summed payoff by player, with 95% confidence intervals and Bonferroni-corrected Mann-Whitney tests for cross-participant differences.
-It seems that OpenAI's 4o model and Google Gemini are roughly at par (the difference between the two is no significant at conventional levels while both clearly dominate Llama 3.1-8B Instruct.
+It seems that OpenAI's 4o model and Google Gemini are roughly at par (the difference between the two is no significant at conventional levels) while both clearly dominate Llama 3.1-8B Instruct.